 - Size in MB

-Check for file existence:
+Check for file existence: You need to provide the following details.

-Check for file version check:
+Check for the file version:

 Get policies = [{"Id":"4c153c53-913e-4a75-92b1-27e53ca03876","Name":"WinZip 26.0","Version":1,"Intent":3,"TargetType":2,"AppApplicabilityStateDueToAssginmentFilters":null,"AssignmentFilterIds":null,"DetectionRule":"[{\"DetectionType\":2,\"DetectionText\":\"{\\\"Path\\\":\\\"D:\\\\\\\\Program Files\\\\\\\\WinZip26\\\",\\\"FileOrFolderName\\\":\\\"Winzip64.exe\\\",\\\"Check32BitOn64System\\\":false,\\\"DetectionType\\\":1,\\\"Operator\\\":0,\\\"DetectionValue\\\":null}\"},